HoraceShmorace/Image-Flex/README.md

 The original inspiration for this application came from [this AWS blog post](https://aws.amazon.com/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/) I read a few years back.
 The article intended to provide a [semi-]working example, which was far from being suitable for a production environment.

 ## IMPORTANT!
-While Image-Flex allows you to indicate a region to use other than `us-east-1`, CloudFront requires `us-east-1`. **Until I figure out a workaround, don't attempt to deploy in any region other than `us-east-1`.**
+While Image-Flex does technically support setting a region to use other than `us-east-1`, CloudFront requires `us-east-1`.
+This is an AWS limitation

 ## Prerequisites
 Note that this is a production-ready application, not a tutorial.
 This document assumes you have some working knowledge of AWS, [CloudFormation](https://aws.amazon.com/cloudformation/) and the [Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), [AWS Lambda](https://aws.amazon.com/lambda/), [S3](https://aws.amazon.com/s3/), [Node.js](https://nodejs.org/), [NPM](https://www.npmjs.com/), and JavaScript.